gioblu/PJON/strategies/ThroughSerial/README.md

 **Medium:** Hardware/Software Serial port |
 **Pins used:** 1 or 2

-With ThroughSerial data link layer strategy, PJON can run through a software emulated or hardware Serial port.
-Thanks to this choice it is possible to leverage of virtually all the arduino compatible serial transceivers, like RS485, radio or infrared modules, still having PJON unchanged on top.
+With `ThroughSerial` strategy, PJON can run through a software or hardware Serial port working out of the box with many Arduino compatible serial transceivers, like RS485 or radio modules available on the market.
 Take a look at the [video introduction](https://www.youtube.com/watch?v=H4jUsgvM-lw) for a brief showcase of its features.

 #### Why PJON over Serial?
-Serial communication is an hardware integrated or software emulated data communication that can reach very fast communication speed but it includes only the data link layer; adding PJON on top of the Serial data link layer it is possible to leverage of the PJON protocol layer features like acknowledge, addressing, multiplexing, packet handling, 8-bit CRC and traffic control.
+Serial communication is fast and quite reliable but it is often useless without all the features PJON contains. `ThroughSerial` has been developed to enable PJON to run through a serial data-link.
+Adding PJON on top of Serial it is possible to leverage of the PJON protocol layer features like acknowledge, addressing, multiplexing, packet handling, 8 or 32-bit CRC and traffic control.

 #### How to use ThroughSerial
 Pass the `ThroughSerial` type as PJON template parameter to instantiate a PJON object ready to communicate through this Strategy.